 How to avoid it: Only ask help for people inside the shops and for traffic/police officers.
 They are honest hard-working people who have no need to be pushy and harass tourists.

-If there’s only unemployed youths around, just ask for directions but insist that you don’t need them to guide you.
+If there are only unemployed youths around, just ask for directions but insist that you don’t need them to guide you.
 And even if they do, just remember that you’re not obliged to give money for a service you did not request in the first place.

 Travel Scams of Morocco #02: The obnoxious henna women